Westfield Plaza Bonita: History

 In the late 1970s May Centers bought the property from the city of National City and had developed the mall over what was the site of a 18-hole golf course.
 The center opened in the fall of 1981 and is the South Bay’s first and only indoor mall.
 When the shopping center opened, it housed JCPenney, Mervyn's, Montgomery Ward, and the May Company.
 The mall motif was inspired by fall tones.
 It had a brick interior and exterior, with many brown beige tones and fountains throughout the inside and main entrances.
-The original logo of the mall was a 3-toned rainbow which was red, orange, and yellow, and a font displaying ‘plaza bonita’.
+The original logo of the mall was a 3-toned rainbow which was red, orange, and yellow, and a font in Dynamo displaying ‘plaza bonita’.
 And in the spring of 1983 Mann Theaters opened their location near the east entrance of the mall near where the Broken Yolk Cafe is now.